-expenses for one year prior to I-20 Form issuance \$27,812
+expenses for one year prior to I-20 Form issuance \$32,150

-On-Campus International Students Tuition and Fees - Graduate Degre e Programs
+On-Campus International Students Tuition and Fees - Graduate Degr ee Programs

-Cost per credit hour
+Cost per credit hour \$900

-Cost per class (3 credits)
+Cost per class (3 credits) \$2,700

-Cost per semester (12 credits) · ·
+Cost per semester (12 credits) \$10,800

-2 semester = 1 academic year
+2 semester = 1 academic year \$18,000

-2 semester - 1 dedderme yeur

 Technology fee (3 credits) \$450

-Application fee (associate, bachelor, and master degrees one time fee) \$150
+Application fee (associate, bachelor, and master degrees one time fee)

 Application fee (doctorate one time fee)

-Registration fee (one time fee) \$100
+Registration fee (one time fee)

 Tuition and fees for a first academic year based on above \$22,750

-International (F-1) students are required to demonstrate that they have adequa year's expenses before coming to the U.S. to study. te funds to cover one
+International (F-1) students are required to demonstrate that they have adequivear's expenses before coming to the U.S. to study. ate funds to cover one

 Estimated living expenses for one year \$11,000

-Estimated textbook expenses · ·
+Estimated textbook expenses \$1,250

-Estillated textbook expenses \$1,230

-Financial statements must verify sufficient funds to cover the cost of the educat
+Financial statements must verify sufficient funds to cover the cost of the education

 expenses for one year prior to I-20 Form issuance \$35,000

+Online International Students Tuition and Fees

+Tuition and fees for online international students (enrolled only into online degree programs) is the

+same as for domestic U.S. students

-Enrollment Deposit (International Students; paid upon acceptance prior to issuir ng I-20; applied toward
+Enrollment Deposit (International Students; paid upon acceptance prior to issu ing I-20; applied toward

-first semester tuition; see section on Payment and Refund Policies)
+first semester tuition; see section on Payment and Refund Policies) - : :

 Deferral Fee (non-refundable)

-Portfolio Evaluation Fee · ·
+Portfolio Evaluation Fee •

-Graduation Fee · ·
+Graduation Fee •

-International Transcript Evaluation Fee
+International Transcript Evaluation Fee •

 Late fees (apply when using payment plans)

 I20 Mailing Fee- Out of Country

 Transcript Fee (Individual request)

 Transcript Fee (Individual Expedited)

-Additional Transcript Copies •
+Additional Transcript Copies

-Diploma and Cover Replacement Fee

-Doctoral Residency I & II (\$1500 per Residency)

-Returned Check Fee

-University of the Potomac reserves the right to change the above costs included •
+4-0

-\University of the Potomac reserves the right to change the above costs, including tuition, at any time.
+University of the Potomac reserves the right to change the above costs, including tuition, at any time.